 Endlessly customizable to satisfy every craving, tacos are a perfect food.
-Luckily, Philly has no shortage of great tacos, from over-stuffed tortillas served up on styrofoam plates in no-frills neighborhood spots to fancied-up versions from big-name chefs.
+Luckily, Philly has no shortage of great tacos, from over-stuffed tortillas served up in no-frills neighborhood spots to fancied-up versions from big-name chefs.
 South Philadelphia, with its population of Mexicans from Puebla, is an especially good place to find an excellent taco (and several other Mexican dishes).
-While a complete list of taco spots worth checking out in this city would be nearly impossible, here are 18 solid choices, from long-time staples to newer additions.Read More
+While a complete list of taco spots worth checking out in this city would be nearly impossible, here are 18 of the top choices, from long-time staples to newer additions.Read More

 Where to Eat Tacos in Philadelphia